PacktPublishing/Getting-Started-with-V-Programming/README.md

 - a beginner who is interested in learning a programming language that comes with a quick and short learning curve
 - an experienced programmer who is looking to switch to a new and better statically typed and compiled programming language
-- willing to write quick and rapid prototyping of applications that scale using a new language with powerful concurrency features
+- willing to write quick and rapid prototyping of applications at scale using a new language with powerful concurrency features

 ## Key Features